 After all, ‘everything was better when I was drunk’.

-Then before I knew it, 5 years had passed.
+Before I knew it, 5 years had passed.

 In that 5 years I had been to rehab twice.
 Had several seizures.
 Lost my mind a number of times through alcohol withdrawal.
 Probably had 20+ detox’s in hospital.
 I had broken the hearts of my family again and again.
 And I had liver disease.
 Not to mention zero hope.